-We are the County-designated Patients’ Rights advocate for outpatient mental health services.
+We are the County-designated Patients’ Rights advocate for non-residential and outpatient behavioral health services.

-We are your Advocate for any problems you have with outpatient mental health services.
+We are your advocate for any problems you have with non-residential and outpatient mental health and substance abuse disorder services.

 We will investigate and resolve issues raised by you or your family.